-The Sunflower Project logo or badge pro bono nonprofit marketing program by Kristin Beltaos
+The Sunflower Project pro bono nonprofit consulting program badge by Kristin Beltaos

 free 60-hour capacity-building program for mission-driven nonprofits

-Pro Bono Nonprofit Marketing with The Sunflower Project
+Pro Bono Nonprofit Consulting with The Sunflower Project

-Once a quarter, Kristin Beltaos selects one nonprofit to receive free, hands-on marketing and strategy support through The Sunflower Project — because every mission deserves to be heard.
+Once a quarter, Kristin Beltaos selects one nonprofit to receive free, hands-on pro bono nonprofit consulting and strategy support through The Sunflower Project — because every mission deserves to be heard.

 The Sunflower Project helps nonprofits bloom!

-Are you a small but mighty nonprofit operating on heart and grit—but stretched thin by resources, strategy, and messaging?
-The Sunflower Project offers 60 hours of pro bono marketing and organizational development services to one nonprofit each quarter, helping you clarify your mission, sharpen your voice, and execute your work that accelerates growth and builds confidence—all at no cost.
+Are you a small but mighty nonprofit operating on heart and grit — but stretched thin by resources, strategy, and messaging?
+The Sunflower Project provides free consulting to one organization each quarter, offering 60 hours of hands-on marketing and organizational development support.

 pro bono strategy for nonprofits ready to grow with intention

 Nonprofits face many challenges: limited staff, shifting strategies, and incomplete messaging that fails to connect.
+This free nonprofit consulting program is specifically designed for small, mission-driven organizations in Minnesota and beyond who need strategic support but face budget constraints.
 With The Sunflower Project, you gain direct access to experienced consulting in organizational development, brand voice, strategic planning, and marketing execution—all tailored to your unique needs and budget realities.

 What’s included: